 Once you pass the written test, you will be called for the interview.
 The interview process is also as rigorous as the written test.
 This is one of the important aspects of the NDA exam pattern.

+Within Stage 1 of the NDA Interview, there will be a screening test and a PPDT test.
 The screening test will consist of verbal and non-verbal tests which are not that hard.
 The questions in the screening test will include - make sentences, correct the spelling, which of the following words comes last in the dictionary etc.

 Thematic Apperception Test - This is similar to the picture test described above - only harder and intense.